 How kefir is made: The basic principles.

 Quite simply, when our kefir culture is added to milk, juice or water with added natural sugars, the culture starts to eat the lactose or any other available sugar and makes acid, which brings the pH down.
 This happens best between 25° and 37° C.

 We target 30° C in our instructions to allow for thermometer error etc., as the culture suffers at 38°C and will start dying at 40°C.

 12 to 24 hours at the desired temperature should be enough time to make a wonderful kefir.
 The longer the kefir is kept in the ideal temperature range for culture growth, the more lactose, which is a dairy sugar, or other sugars available, get eaten.
 As more sugar is eaten, more acid is produced and the tangier the kefir becomes.

 You can also add an optional second fermentation step by capping the jar and fermenting another 12 to 24 hours.
 This will add natural carbonation to the kefir.
-Be careful not to let too much pressure build up inside the jar as it may cause weaker glass jars to explode if left to over presurise.
-It is recommended that this extra fermentation step only be done with high quality flip top glass jars, or flexible plastic jars.
+Be careful not to let too much pressure build up inside the jar as it may cause weaker glass jars to explode if left to over pressurise.
+It is recommended that this extra fermentation step only be done with high-quality flip top glass jars or flexible plastic jars.

 How kefir is made: The basic methodology.